 - More than 10 percent of these children are treated for traumatic brain injuries (TBI).

 - Almost 80 percent of all playground injuries are caused by falls.

 If Your Child’s Been Seriously Injured on the Playground, You Need an Experienced Fargo Personal Injury Attorney

 Playground injuries are upsetting, and when caused by someone else’s negligence, they are even more troubling.
-The dedicated personal injury lawyers at O’Keeffe O’Brien Lyson Foss in Fargo are committed to helping you and your child obtain the compensation to which you are entitled under the law.
+The dedicated personal injury lawyers at O’Keeffe O’Brien Lyson Attorneys in Fargo are committed to helping you and your child obtain the compensation to which you are entitled under the law.
 For more information, please email one of our experienced personal injury attorneys – Tim O’Keeffe, Tatum O’Brien, or Sara Monson – or give us a call at 701-235-8000 or 877-235-8002 (toll-free) today.